SoftwareAG/c8y-docs/content/web/tutorials-bundle/requesting-data-from-a-custom-microservice.md

 ![Custom client service](/images/web-sdk/custom-client-service.png)

 The request fails as we don't have a microservice with this context path running.
-However, as you can see in the dev tools the request has an authorization cookie attached.
+However, as you can see in the developer tools the request has an authorization cookie attached.
 If the microservice existed, the request would pass and the data would be displayed.

 ### 4. Bonus: Write a Service.ts abstraction

-In the above example, you have used the underlying `fetch` abstraction to directly access a custom microservice.
+In the example above, you have used the underlying `fetch` abstraction to directly access a custom microservice.
 You might want to achieve the same simplicity for the common service of the client.
 It handles the URL and the JSON parsing for you internally.
 To do so, extend the `Service` class returned by the `@c8y/client` and override the necessary methods or properties.